Member Guide

 The family ventures out for a hike one Saturday morning, and Dad takes a bad fall and hurts his knee.
 He’s in a good bit of pain, but it’s not an emergency, and it’s the weekend.
 Conveniently, he opens the CrowdHealth app, logs a new health event, and requests a virtual urgent care appointment.
 The virtual doctor is available fast and, between a video evaluation and listening to Dad describe his symptoms, diagnoses a sprain.

 The doctor writes a prescription for pain medication, so Dad goes to his neighborhood pharmacy and uses the CrowdHealth prescription discount tool to get a great price.
 He shows his digital RX card and pays for the prescription at checkout.
-The virtual doc also recommends a follow-up appointment in person, so Dad contacts his Care Advocate, who helps him find a high-quality, fairly priced orthopedist in his area.
+The virtual doc also recommends a follow-up appointment in person, so Dad contacts a Crowdhealthcare Advocate, who helps him find a high-quality, fairly priced orthopedist in his area.
 When Dad arrives at his appointment, he lets them know he's a self-pay patient and pays for his visit at checkout.

 Four weeks later, he’s done with PT, and his knee is feeling great.
 He has scanned in the receipts for his prescription, orthopedist visits, and physical therapy sessions in the CrowdHealth app.
 His bills totaled $725 for the health event, so $225 (the event-related expenses beyond his initial $500 Member Commitment) is submitted for crowdfunding.
-Through the easy-to-use CrowdHealth platform, with support from his Care Advocate, and thanks to the generous Member Community, Dad got the quality care he needed right when he needed it.
+Through the easy-to-use CrowdHealth platform, with support from the Care Advocate, and thanks to the generous Member Community, Dad got the quality care he needed right when he needed it.

 Caring Abundantly